xenify-io/litepaper/README.md

 Likewise, Xenify's incentive structure has been carefully crafted to motivate users to actively participate in the protocol's growth.
 Users who engage more with the platform receive a proportionate share of the newly minted XNF tokens, fuelling further involvement.

 XNF tokens are distributed in one-day cycles, with the reward pool commencing at 20,000 XNF tokens.
-This daily mint allocation is divided into four categories: 50% is distributed to users who burn vXEN or vUSDy tokens, 25% is distributed to users that contributed through the platform's swap fee, 15% reserved as claimable XNF for the YSL.IO AlphaVaults and the remaining 10% reserved as claimable XNF for the YSL.IO AceVaults.
+This daily mint allocation is divided into four categories on the Genesis Chain: 50% is distributed to users who burn vXEN or vUSDy tokens, 25% is distributed to users that contributed through the platform's swap fee, 15% reserved as claimable XNF for the YSL.IO AlphaVaults and the remaining 10% reserved as claimable XNF for the YSL.IO AceVaults.
+For all other chains, the daily mint allocation is divided into two categories: 50% is distributed to users who burn vXEN or vUSDy tokens, and 50% is distributed to users that contributed through the platform's swap fee.
 With the halving model in place, the daily mint allocation diminishes over time and ultimately leads to the complete distribution of the 22.6 million XNF tokens in month 2112.

 Staking XNF tokens allows users to accumulate rewards in the form of native tokens specific to the chain they are on, such as MATIC on Polygon.
 These rewards are generated through a variety of mechanisms that have been integrated with the protocol, including swap fees, burn fees, and Xenify's strategic integration of the YSL.IO protocol.